-Adele is often found on a random new adventure or revisiting favourites such as rock climbing, or trail running.
-She is grateful to have been welcomed and living on Noongar Boodjar.
+Previously, Adele could often found on a random new adventure or revisiting favourites such as rock climbing and trail running.
+Nowadays, adventures take a different shape as part of living in an ableist world.

 With gratitude and respect to Elders past and present and the First Nations custodians of so-called Australia, Adele lives on Whadjuk Noongar Boodjar.